-Digital Imaging Associate in Arts Degree
+Digital Imaging

 Berkeley City College's A.A. degree in Digital Imaging prepares students for entry-level jobs in the photography, graphic design, illustration, imaging, and data visualization fields and provides upgraded skills for those already employed in multimedia and data design fields.
 The program is interdisciplinary and focuses on developing analytical, artistic, critical thinking, and computer skills.